- Home

 For Tutors

-We train volunteer tutors in methods of reading instruction to assist their students.
-Literacy Program staff match tutors and students.
+We train volunteer tutors in methods of reading and writing instruction to assist their learners.
+Literacy Program staff match tutors and learners.
 No teaching experience is necessary.
-Training, ongoing support, and materials provided.
+Training, ongoing support, and materials provided at no cost.
 Flexible volunteering opportunities.

 For Literacy Students